ZerBea/hcxdumptool/README.md

 If you are not familiar with Linux in general or you do not have at least a basic level of knowledge as mentioned in section "Requirements", hcxdumptool/hcxtools is probably not what you are looking for.
 However, if you have that knowledge hcxdumptool/hcxtools can do magic for you.

+Misuse of hcxdumptool within a network, particularly without authorization, may cause irreparable damage and result in significant consequences.
+“Not understanding what you were doing” is not going to work as an excuse.

 The entire toolkit (hcxdumptool and hcxtools) is designed to be an analysis toolkit.

 **It should only be used in a 100% controlled environment!**